10 Essential Postpartum Strength Training Tips for Recovery

 7. Use the “Connection Breath” on Every Rep

-Exhale on exertion (when you lift, push, or pull) and gently engage your pelvic floor and deep core.
-This creates intra-abdominal pressure the safe way and protects your organs and spine.
+Exhale on exertion (when lifting, pushing, or pulling) and gently engage your pelvic floor and deep core.
+This creates intra-abdominal pressure safely and protects your organs and spine.

 8. Include Single-Side (Unilateral) Exercises

-Carrying and nursing a baby creates imbalances.
-Single-leg glute bridges, single-arm rows, and lunges help correct asymmetries and make you functionally stronger.
+Carrying and nursing a baby can create imbalances.
+Single-leg glute bridges, single-arm rows, and lunges help correct asymmetries and enhance functional strength.

 9. Don’t Ignore Upper-Body Pulling Movements

-New moms do a ton of pushing (strollers, car seats) and very little pulling.
-Rows, face pulls, and band pull-aparts counteract rounded shoulders and “mom posture.”
+New moms often engage in pushing activities (strollers, car seats) and neglect pulling movements.
+Rows, face pulls, and band pull-aparts counteract rounded shoulders and improve posture.

 10. Listen to These Red-Flag Symptoms and Stop Immediately

-If any of these happen, regress the exercise or see a pelvic-floor physical therapist.
+If any of these occur, regress the exercise or consult a pelvic-floor physical therapist.

 Bonus Tip: Consistency Beats Intensity

-Ten minutes a day of intentional, correctly performed strength work will get you farther — and keep you safer — than one intense hour-long session per week.
+Ten minutes a day of intentional, correctly performed strength work will benefit you more — and keep you safer — than a single intense hour-long session per week.

 You’ve just grown and delivered a human — give yourself grace.
-Strength training postpartum isn’t about “bouncing back”; it’s about building a stronger, more resilient body for the years of motherhood ahead.
+Postpartum strength training isn’t about “bouncing back”; it’s about building a stronger, more resilient body for the years of motherhood ahead.

 You’ve got this, mama.
 Heal first, get strong second, and the rest will follow.